-The Transmitting WUR AP subfield is set to 1 if the WUR AP Information subfield identifies the WUR AP’s own WUR discovery channel and is set to 0, otherwise.(#Ed)
+The Co-Located WUR AP subfield is set to 1 if the WUR AP Information subfield identifies the WUR AP’s own WUR discovery channel and is set to 0, otherwise.(#Ed)

-The Short-SSID Present subfield is set to 1 if the Short-SSID field is present in the WUR AP subfield and is set to 0, otherwise.
+The Short-SSID Present subfield is set to 1 if the Short-SSID field is present in the WUR AP Parameters subfield and is set to 0, otherwise.

-The BSSID Present subfield is set to 1 if the BSSID field is present in the WUR AP subfield and is set to 0, otherwise.
+The BSSID Present subfield is set to 1 if the BSSID field is present in the WUR AP Parameters subfield and is set to 0, otherwise.

-The WUR Discovery Period Present subfield is set to 1 if the WUR Discovery Period is present in the WUR AP subfield.
+The WUR Discovery Period Present subfield is set to 1 if the WUR Discovery Period is present in the WUR AP Parameters subfield.
 Otherwise, the WUR Discovery Period Present subfield is set to 0.

-The Short-SSID field contains the Short-SSID of the WUR AP identified by the WUR AP subfield (#Ed) as defined in 9.4.2.170.3 (Calculating the Short-SSID).
+The Short-SSID field contains the Short-SSID of the WUR AP identified by the WUR AP Parameters subfield (#Ed) as defined in 9.4.2.170.3 (Calculating the Short-SSID).

-The BSSID field contains the BSSID of the WUR AP identified by the WUR AP subfield (#Ed) as defined in 9.2.4.3.4 (BSSID field).
+The BSSID field contains the BSSID of the WUR AP identified by the WUR AP Parameters subfield (#Ed) as defined in 9.2.4.3.4 (BSSID field).

-The WUR Discovery Period field contains the number of time units (TUs) between consecutive WUR Discovery frames transmitted by the WUR AP identified by the WUR AP subfield (#Ed).
+The WUR Discovery Period field contains the number of time units (TUs) between consecutive WUR Discovery frames transmitted by the WUR AP identified by the WUR AP Parameters subfield (#Ed).
 The value of zero is reserved.